 Bachelor of Special Education

-To be considered for admission to the bachelor of special education program, candidates must have:
+To be considered for admission to the bachelor of special education program, you must have:

-- A minimum 65 per cent average in the last 60 attempted credit hours (not including the internship).
+- A minimum 65% average in the last 20 attempted three credit hour courses (not including the internship)

-Consideration will be given to the courses for which students are registered at the time of application.
-Provisional acceptance may be granted to an applicant who will successfully complete all prerequisites prior to the commencement of the program.
+Consideration will be given to the courses for which you are registered at the time of application.
+Provisional acceptance may be granted if you will have successfully completed all prerequisites prior to the commencement of the program.
 A percentage of program spaces will be allocated to applicants having relevant teaching experience.

 In addition to being qualified as a special education teacher, graduates of the program are often seen as having an advantage for both regular classroom and leadership positions in the school system.
 The skills learned, including organization and planning, conflict resolution and interagency collaboration, also provide graduates with the background for a variety of industry-based positions.